• Skip to primary navigation

 Softened potatoes, leeks and onions in a saucepan.

-Saute them over a low heat for about 5 minutes until the leeks and onions start to soften.
+Saute them over low heat for about 5 minutes until the leeks and onions start to soften.

 I forgot to take photos of the next steps I’m afraid – you’ll have to use your imagination.